deltaswapio/deltaswap/docs/operations.md

   While the node key can be replaced, we recommend using a persistent node key.
 This will make it easier to identify your node in monitoring data and improves p2p connectivity.

-For production, we strongly recommend to either encrypt your disks, and/or take care to never have hot guardian keys touch the disk.
+For production, we strongly recommend to either encrypt your disks, and/or take care to never have hot phylax keys touch the disk.
 One way to accomplish is to store keys on an in-memory ramfs, which can't be swapped out, and restore it from cold storage or an HSM/vault whenever the node is rebooted.
 You might want to disable swap altogether.
 None of that is specific to Wormhole - this applies to any hot keys.